gboeing/ppde642/software/readme.md

   1. Run `conda activate ppd599` then `jupyter lab` to start your Jupyter server
   1. In your web browser, visit http://localhost:8888

-When you're all done using Jupyter at the end of a session: to stop the running container, go to your terminal window where docker is running and press `ctrl + c` then wait until everything shuts down and your terminal's cursor reappears.
-If it asks you for confirmation to terminate, enter `y` for yes.
-Do not just close your terminal window without stopping Jupyter first!
+When you're all done using Jupyter at the end of a session, in the menu click File > Shut Down.
+Do not just close your browser tab or terminal window without stopping Jupyter first.
 Note that you can only type commands into a terminal window when its cursor is blinking.
 Otherwise it's busy.
-Pressing `ctrl + c` tells the terminal to terminate what it's doing so it is freed up again.

 ## Troubleshooting